Assessing UML Diagrams by GPT: Implications for Education: Results

-This subsection analyzes the competency of ChatGPT when it employs the four UCs defined in Table~\ref{tab:uccriteria} to grade UML use case diagrams.
-In particular, three types of evaluation discrepancies identified in Section~\ref{RQ1} are refined to expose the weakness of ChatGPT in understanding and utilizing which evaluation criteria.
-Table~\ref{tab:disuc} summarizes the occurrences of different types of evaluation discrepancies for each grading criterion in the assessment of use case models.
-Note that the subtotal of instances with evaluation discrepancy using UC1 is more than 40.
-This indicates that two types of evaluation discrepancies were matched when ChatGPT assessed one use case diagram with UC1.
+This subsection analyzes the competency of GPT when it employs the four UCs defined in Table~\ref{tab:uccriteria} to grade 40 UML use case diagrams.
+In particular, five types of evaluation discrepancies identified in Section~\ref{RQ1} are refined to expose the weakness and strength of GPT in understanding and using which evaluation criteria.